Skip over main navigation

 Our Rights in the Community Strategy

-We believe that activating and embedding rights in communities is critical to changing the cultures, systems and behaviours that reinforce unfairness, disadvantage and inequality, and ensure early and preventative action is taken to protect the rights of socially and economically-disadvantaged individuals and communities.
+We believe that activating and embedding rights in communities is critical to changing the cultures, systems and behaviours that reinforce unfairness, disadvantage and inequality; and ensuring early and preventative action is taken to protect the rights of socially and economically-disadvantaged individuals and communities.

 People